Joseph Passerat: Life

 On 6 April 1848, he was driven out of Vienna with his community.
 After much hardship he reached Belgium.
 He resigned his office and became director of the Redemptoristines in Bruges.
 In 1850 he joined the convent of redemptorists in Tournai, where he died in 1858.

 The process for his beatification began in 1892.
-Het was elevated in 1893 as 'servant of God" and in 1980 as 'Venerable'.
-He could in future be beatified.
+His spiritual writings were approved by theologians on 9 August 1896, and his cause was formally opened on 13 May 1901, granting him the title of Servant of God.
+In 1980, Pope John Paul II declared him Venerable.